Liuhongzhi2018/LearningforIELTS/Listening_7-TK.md

 8.mature. there are other mature students.
 9.town. be out of=live outside.
 10.shared. somewhere with a shared area= have area, a good way to socialise=for socializing.

+C9 Test2 Section2

+P27 P129
+11.trees. great range of=many different.
+12.Friday/Sunday. open to the public from Friday to Sunday.
+13.farm. a modern replica=reconstruction.

+C10 Test1 Section2